 Why is it hard to get rid of creeping charlie?

 This invasive ivy is difficult to get rid of because of the aggressive rhizomes that spread quickly underground.
 The stems also grow roots which multiplies the spread.
-It’s hardy and thrives in poor soil and in areas with low sunlight.
+It’s hardy and thrives in poor and moist soils and in areas with low sunlight.
+It’s extremely shade tolerant.
 As long as it’s moist, it can grow in growing zones 5 – 9.

 It’s important to note that if you choose a broadleaf herbicide, it must contain dicamba or triclopyr.
 Not all broadleaf herbicides will kill creeping charlie.